ZacharyMcKinney/GlucoImpact/README.md

 This project allows a user to take a picture of their food and associate those foods with an increase in Blood Glucose Levels (BGL).
 Users can understand how a particular food may affect them, and if they should avoid it.
+The purpose is streamline the process for monitoring how a food affects a person's BGL.

 ## Features
 - Helps a user know if a food could cause a blood glucose spike